 This research study was funded by The University of Texas System Board of Regents.
 The opinions, findings, and conclusions expressed in this publication are those of the authors and do not necessarily reflect those of The University of Texas System.
-For questions on this report, please email idvsa@austin.utexas.edu
+For questions on this report, please email idvsa@austin.utexas.edu available on the next page.

-Prevalence of Sexual Harassment, Stalking, Dating/Domestic Abuse and Violence, and Unwanted Sexual Contact
+Prevalence of Sexual Harassment, Stalking, Dating/Domestic Abuse and Violence, and Unwanted Sexual Contact1